TrainMan471/CrimeAPI/README.md

 In the future I plan to make this much more attractive looking.
 The HTML and CSS structure and styling are not the greatest, since I focused mainly on Javascript this course.
 I also would like to add a feature that displays a state's number of crimes all at once.
 (For example, KY has X amount of homicides during the year 2015 etc)

+When the API is called, the data is displayed lower in the page than I want it to so you will have to scroll down a bit.
+I created a button at the top that will let you just jump right to it instead of scrolling, until I figure out how to display the data more appropriately.